mrc-ide/demogsurv/README.md

   - Refactor jackknife code and implement for ASFR and TFR calculation.

+  - Refactor for single `calc_rate()` function used by mortality and fertility calculations.

+  - Add indirect indicators

   - Implement stratified jackknife.

-  - Implement DHS child mortality calculation with rule-based allocation across age intervals.
+  - Implement DHS child mortality calculation (Rutstein and Rojas 2006).

   - Handle married women only datasets.

   - Calculate multiple aggregations of nqx and sample correlation of these (e.g. NN, PN, 1q0, 4q1, 5q0).

-  - Extend fertility calculation to accomodate birth list (long) data.

   - Document everything…

-  - Settle on a better package name.
-I kind of like ‘demogr’ (demographic rates / demography R), but this is very close to demogR. ‘demogrates’ is an option.

   - Develop, test, and create examples for non-DHS household surveys, e.g. MICS, WFS.